-When you profile your application in the Editor, all of the numbers the Memory module displays indicates the memory usage in the Editor, and not the application’s release platform.
-These numbers are generally larger than when running on the release platform, because running the Unity Editor uses specific objects that take up memory, and the Editor window uses extra memory.
-Additionally, the memory that the Profiler itself uses is displayed, since Unity cannot cleanly separate it from the memory that the Play mode Player uses.
+When you profile your application in the Editor, the information in the Memory module indicates the memory usage in the Editor.
+These numbers are generally larger than when running on the release platform, because running the Unity Editor uses specific objects that take up memory, and the Editor window itself uses extra memory.
+Additionally, the Profiler displays memory that it uses, because Unity cannot cleanly separate it from the memory that the Play mode Player uses.

 For more precise numbers and memory usage for your application, connect the Profiler to the running player via the Attach to Player menu.
-This returns the actual usage on the target device.
+This allows you to see the actual usage on the target device.

-The Memory module is divided into six charts that display detailed information on where memory is spent in your application.
-You can change the order of the categories in the chart by dragging and dropping them in the chart’s legend.
+The Memory module is divided into six charts that display detailed information on where your application spends memory.
+You can change the order of the categories in the chart; to do this, drag and drop them in the chart’s legend.
 You can also click a category’s colored legend to toggle its display.

 |Total Allocated||The total memory your application has used|